 Norway became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

-Tobacco Packaging and Labeling: For smoked tobacco products, one of two text warnings must occupy at least 30 percent of the front of the package.
-One of fourteen combined text and picture warnings must occupy at least 40 percent of the back of the package.
+The standardized packaging of cigarettes, roll-your-own tobacco, and snus is required as of July 1, 2018.
+For smoked tobacco products, one of two text-only health warnings must occupy at least 30 percent of the front of the package.
+One of fourteen combined text and pictorial health warnings must occupy at least 40 percent of the back of the package.
 The warnings must be enclosed by a black border between 3mm and 4mm in width outside the area reserved for the warning.
 In addition, a quitline number must appear on both sides of the package outside the area reserved for the warning.
 For smokeless tobacco products, one text warning must occupy at least 30 percent of the most visible side of the package.
 Misleading packaging and labeling, including terms such as “light” and “low tar,” is prohibited.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.